 Applicants must have a high school diploma.
 Some schools may require certificate or licensure to participate in clinical settings.
 Clinical training, experience, fieldwork, and lab work or internship may be required.
 Associate's programs take two years to complete, while bachelor's degrees require four years.

 Associate Degree in Therapeutic Recreation

-In an associate degree in therapeutic recreation,.students receive training in providing recreational assistance to those with physical, sociological and psychological disabilities.
+In an associate's program, students receive training in providing recreational assistance to those with physical, sociological and psychological disabilities.
 In these programs, students learn to initiate protocols, utilize community resources and organize individual or group events.
 Students also receive training in restorative and therapeutic methods.
 Therapeutic recreation courses evaluate psychological effects of exercise, lifestyle readjustment and human development.
-Programs are generally offered on-campus due to the clinical training and hands-on experience required.
 Coursework requirements vary, but may include:

 - Public speaking

 - Cultural Studies

 - Ethnic and Gender Studies

 - Human and Consumer Sciences

 - Human and Social Services